ScienceParkStudyGroup/master-advanced-forensics/_episodes/03-principal-component-analysis.md

 ~~~
 # define a custom R function called "mypca()""
 mypca <- function(x, center = TRUE, scale = TRUE){
+  # Samples should be in rows
+  # Variables in the columns

   # remove columns containing only 0 values
   # not informative + cause svd() error